 The backstory on intermittent fasting

-As a lifestyle-leaning research doctor, I needed to understand the science.
-The Obesity Code seemed the most evidence-based summary resource, and I loved it.
-Fung successfully combines plenty of research, his clinical experience, and sensible nutrition advice, and also addresses the socioeconomic forces conspiring to make us fat.
-He is very clear that we should eat more fruits and veggies, fiber, healthy protein, and fats, and avoid sugar, refined grains, processed foods, and for God’s sake, stop snacking.
-Check, check, check, I agree.
-The only part that was still questionable in my mind was the intermittent fasting part.
+In the Obesity Code, Fung successfully combines plenty of research, his clinical experience, and sensible nutrition advice, and also addresses the socioeconomic forces conspiring to make us fat.
+He is very clear that we should eat more fruits and veggies, fiber, healthy protein, and fats, and avoid sugar, refined grains, processed foods, and for God's sake, stop snacking.

 Intermittent fasting can help weight loss